open-power/docs/Processor Register Definitions/README.md

 # POWER10 Processor Register Definitions #

+This work is licensed under a Creative Commons Attribution 4.0 International License.
+See the LICENSE file for details.

-This contains all of the processor register definitions for POWER10.
+This repo contains all of the processor register definitions for POWER10.
 To view this rendered, go to the "function.md" file and copy that link into [Github HTML Preview] https://htmlpreview.github.io/?

 Then you can navigate the directory from there.